awslabs/graphstorm/docs/source/advanced/multi-target-ntypes.rst

 Preparing the training data ............................

-During graph construction step, you can define two classification tasks on the two node type as shown in the JSON example below.
+During graph construction step, you can define two classification tasks on the two node types as shown in the JSON example below.

 .. code-block:: json